How Does Workers’ Comp Work?

 Employees also have a vested interest in understanding workers’ comp.
 Beyond the immediate need for medical treatment following an injury, workers’ compensation provides a longer-term financial cushion through disability benefits, covering lost wages and additional medical expenses.
 In simpler terms, it ensures that an injured employee doesn’t have to choose between getting appropriate medical care and paying the bills.

 It’s essential to note that workers’ compensation laws aren’t uniform across the board, though — they vary from state to state.
-This means both employers and employees need to be aware of their specific state’s regulations to fully understand their rights and responsibilities under the law.
+This means both employers and employees need to be aware of their specific state’s regulations, such as those outlined by the North Carolina Industrial Commission or the Georgia State Board of Workers’ Compensation, to fully understand their rights and responsibilities under the law.

 So, you understand that workers’ comp is crucial, but what specifically does it aim to accomplish?
 The objectives are twofold: providing a safety net for both employees and employers.